A risk register built for weekly use. Probability/impact scoring, named owners, mitigation with real review dates. The one I keep open all week.

 One purchase, yours to keep.
 Use it on every program, customize for your team.
 Works in Excel and Google Sheets.

-Almost every risk register I've inherited has the same pattern: 30 entries, none updated in 6 months, all owned by "PMO" or "TBD."
+Almost every risk register I've inherited has the same pattern.
+Thirty entries, none updated in six months, all owned by "PMO" or "TBD."
 When the audit happens, someone updates the dates.
-When the project blows up, someone says "we should have flagged that risk" — and it's right there, untouched since project kickoff.
+When the project blows up, someone says "we should have flagged that risk," and it's right there, untouched since kickoff.

 The problem isn't the format.
-It's that there's no review rhythm and no real ownership.
+It's the missing review rhythm and the missing owner.
 A risk owned by "the team" is a risk nobody's working.

 This template fixes both.
-Owner is a required field with a real human's name.
+Owner is a required field with a real name on it.
 Review date forces re-evaluation on a cadence you set.
-The cheat sheet gives you the script to run the weekly 15-minute review that keeps the register honest.
+The cheat sheet gives you the script for the weekly 15-minute review that keeps the register honest.